jperedadnr/Game2048HOL/README.md

 });
 ```

-Set `movingTiles` to true. start the animation and clear de list of animations.
+Set `movingTiles` to true. start the animation and clear the list of animations.

 #### SOLUTION CODE
 * *Class*: `GameManager`